 The Deputy Secretary for DPIE, Alex O’Mara, closed the meeting with a presentation on the Premier’s Priorities around urban greening.
 Following the meeting, the DPIE agreed to join WSD as a lead organisation on the EMT to help beat diabetes in Western Sydney.
 Representatives from DPIE will also participate in WSD prevention working groups in 2020, starting with the ‘Building Healthy Environment’ group, to discuss and support the implementation of the NSW Premier’s urban greening goals.

-COVID-19’s physical restrictions encouraged members to connect in a new way – online – which also enabled multiple attendees from the same organisation to attend.
+During 2020, meetings were conducted virtually.
+Due to COVID-19’s physical restrictions it encouraged members to connect in a new way – online – which also enabled multiple attendees from the same organisation to attend.

 WSD successfully connected with new staff members to maintain the ongoing relationship with existing Alliance member organisations, as well as welcome a number of new member organisations.